charlesanthony1996/cloud-computing-project/README.md

 Manual changes to generator rate or inference mode are treated as **temporary overrides** and may be reverted automatically to maintain energy-efficient operation.

-By default, the system favors **eco mode** and **low sampling rates**, escalating resource usage only when system conditions justify it.
+The system initializes in **performance mode** to ensure diagnostic accuracy during startup, but the Carbon Controller actively switches to **eco mode** during normal operation.
+Data generation defaults to **low sampling rate**, escalating only when buffer pressure or FoG events require higher resolution.

 ---